cloudfoundry/stratos/docs/build-and-packaging.md

 1. Make one change, then `npm install --package-lock-only` (or `bun install`).
 2. Run `lockdiff` against the previous step and note what the change brought in.
 One commit per step keeps each lockfile diff to one cause.
-3. Finish with `npm dedupe --package-lock-only`.
+3. For an npm lockfile, finish with `npm dedupe --package-lock-only`.
    Incremental resolution keeps earlier choices where they still fit, so the steps leave duplicate copies behind, and the result depends on the order of the steps.
 Dedupe removes the duplicates without re-resolving the rest.

+bun has no dedupe.
+Stale copies in `bun.lock` stay until something that depends on them changes.
+Do not remove entries from `bun.lock` by hand to force them out: bun then re-resolves far more than the removed entries.
+Removing 13 stale entries once moved 304 packages, direct dependencies included, which amounts to a regeneration.

-Regenerate the lockfile from scratch only when dedupe cannot settle the tree.
+Regenerate a lockfile from scratch only when nothing narrower settles the tree.
 A regeneration also moves every package that has a newer release within its range, which nothing asked for, and discards the existing resolutions.
-If you do regenerate, run `lockdiff` against the deduped result to see exactly which packages that moved.
+If you do regenerate, run `lockdiff` against the previous result to see exactly which packages that moved.

 ### Version Management